VictorEijkhout/make-support-files/README.md

 Setting `MODULEDIRSET` completely overrides this mechanism: this is the fully explicit location for the `.lua` file.

+Setting `NOMODULE` to any non-blank value omits creation of the modulefile.
+That's good for when you build your own compiler or MPI: those modules need to inherit, declare `family`, et cetera.

 ## CMake discoverability

 If you package generates a `.pc` file, specify its location relative to the install directory by a line such as